dedihartono801/go-clean-architecture-v2/README.md

 boilerplate modification from https://github.com/dedihartono801/go-clean-architecture

+brief description of the folder structure:

 1. `cmd/`: This folder contains the application's entry point(s) or executable(s).

-   - `api/`: This folder contains the command to run the rest api.
+   - `http/`: This folder contains the command to run the rest api.
+   - `grpc/`: This folder contains the command to run the grpc api.
    - `worker/`: This folder contains the command to run worker queue.

 2. `internal/`: This folder holds the core application code.
 It is not accessible from outside the module/package.

    - `app/`: This folder contains the application-specific logic.

+     - `queue/`: Contains the application's queue business logic.

      - `usecase/`: Contains the application's use cases or business logic.
 For example, `user/service.go` could define use cases related to user management.